Neskes

-Alejandro Domingo Gómez (born 22 November 2001), commonly known as Neskes or Neeskens, is a Spanish professional footballer who plays as an attacking midfielder for FC Cartagena B.
+Alejandro Domingo Gómez (born 22 November 2001), commonly known as Neskes or Neeskens, is a Spanish professional footballer who plays as an attacking midfielder for Guadalajara in the Spanish Segunda Federación.

 Club career

 Born in Granada, Andalusia, Neskes joined Granada CF's youth setup in 2015, from UD Maracena.
 On 7 September 2020, after finishing his formation, he signed for FC Cartagena and was assigned to the reserves in Tercera División.

 Neskes made his senior debut on 18 October 2020, starting in a 2–0 home win against Racing Murcia FC.
 He scored his first senior goal on 20 December, netting his team's fifth in a 7–0 home routing of Lorca FC.

 Neskes made his first team debut on 16 August 2021, coming on as a second-half substitute for Richard Boateng in a 1–3 home loss against UD Almería.
 On 8 September, he renewed his contract until 2024.

+On 28 January 2023, Neskes was loaned to Primera Federación side Unionistas de Salamanca CF for the remainder of the season.
+He terminated his contract with the Efesé on 21 August, and moved to third division side UD Ibiza on a one-year deal just hours later.

+On 6 July 2024, Neskes signed with Guadalajara in Segunda Federación.

 Personal life

 Neskes' brother José Francisco is also a footballer and a midfielder, who was also groomed at Granada.
 Their father José Domingo also played as a senior for the club, but never appeared professionally.